StefanPuia/silverhelms-rollout/README.md

 * guild ranks based priority
 * declining roles for wrong gear type on MS and OS rolls
 * support for any non-equippable items
+* prioritize players with lower item level in the same guild/rank based on a threshold
 * rollout history with complete roll list
 * grouping items
 * handling multiple winners